Fresno mayoral candidates face off on a presidential debate night

 He wants to address three things with slumlords.
 One was to keep updating city ordinance.
 Two was to address code enforcement issues.
 Three was to find an effective way of doing inspections.

-Monday’s forum was moderated by TV anchor Liz Harrison from Channel 30 (KFSN) and TV weatherman Anthony Bailey from Channel 47 (KGPE).
+Monday’s forum was moderated by TV anchor Liz Harrison from ABC30 and TV weatherman Anthony Bailey from CBS47.

 Brand and Perea will square off again Wednesday in a candidate forum focused on downtown issues.

-The event will be at the Warnors Theatre, 1400 Fulton St., in downtown Fresno.
-Doors open at 5 p.m. and forum starts at 6:30.
-It is scheduled to run 90 minutes.
+Where: Warnors Theatre, 1400 Fulton St. in downtown Fresno.
+Doors open at 5 p.m.

-It will also be broadcast live by the Community Media Access Collaborative on the government channel, which is Channel 96 on Comcast and Channel 99 on AT&T Uverse, as well as online at http://cmac.tv.
+Watch it live: www.fresnobee.com; also Community Media Access Collaborative on the government channel, which is Channel 96 on Comcast and Channel 99 on AT&T Uverse

-The event sponsors are One Putt Broadcasting, the Downtown Fresno Partnership and The Fresno Bee.
+Sponsors: One Putt Broadcasting, the Downtown Fresno Partnership and The Fresno Bee.
 It is being presented by Wells Fargo Bank.
-Refreshments will be available.

 Comments